 - Product revenue.
 Product revenue is generated from sales of our appliances and software.
 The substantial majority of our product revenue has been generated by our FortiGate line of appliances, and we do not expect this to change in the foreseeable future.
-Product revenue also includes revenue derived from sales of FortiManager, FortiAnalyzer, FortiSwitch, FortiMail, FortiDB, FortiWeb, FortiAP, FortiScan, FortiCarrier, FortiBalancer, FortiCache, and FortiBridge appliances, and our FortiClient and virtual domain, or VDOM, software.
+Product revenue also includes revenue derived from sales of FortiManager, FortiAnalyzer, FortiSwitch, FortiMail, FortiDB, FortiWeb, FortiAP, FortiScan, FortiCarrier, FortiBalancer, FortiCache, FortiBridge, and FortiAuthenticator appliances, and our FortiClient and virtual domain, or VDOM, software.
 Additionally, we generate revenue from the TalkSwitch line of telephony products.
-We generally recognize revenue for products sold to distributors through the "sell-in" method upon shipment to the distributor, and for "sell-through" distributors, upon sale to their end-customer.
+We recognize product revenue on sales to distributors that have no general right of return and end-customers upon shipment, once all other revenue recognition criteria have been met.
 As a percentage of total revenue, we expect our product revenue may vary from quarter-to-quarter based on seasonal and cyclical factors, but generally may remain at comparable levels or decline modestly over time, as services revenue becomes a larger portion of our business as our customers renew existing services contracts and we expand our customer base. - Services revenue.
 Services revenue is generated primarily from FortiCare technical support services for software updates, maintenance releases and patches, Internet access to technical content, telephone and Internet access to technical support personnel and hardware support, and FortiGuard security subscription services related to antivirus, intrusion prevention, Web filtering, antispam and vulnerability management updates.
 We recognize revenue from subscription and support services over the service performance period.
-Our typical contractual support and subscription term is one year from the date of registration, although, we have experienced growth in the sales of multi-year support and subscription contracts.
+Our typical contractual support and subscription term is one year from the date of registration, although, we do offer multi-year support and subscription contracts.
 We also generate a small portion of our revenue from professional services and training services, and we recognize this revenue as the services are provided.
 As a percentage of total revenue, we expect our services revenue to remain at comparable levels or increase as our customers renew existing service contracts, as our services revenue growth rate depends significantly on the growth of our customer base.

-• Ratable product and services revenue.
-Ratable product and services revenue is generated from sales of our products and services in cases where the fair value of the services being provided cannot be separated from the value of the entire sale.
+• Ratable and other revenue.
+Ratable and other revenue is generated from sales of our products and services in cases where the fair value of the services being provided cannot be separated from the value of the entire sale.
 In these cases, the value of the entire sale is deferred and recognized ratably over the service performance period.
-See Footnote 1 "Summary of Significant Accounting Policies - Revenue Recognition" for more details.
-In the second quarters of 2011 and 2010, ratable product and services revenue represented approximately 3.6% and 5.7% of total revenue, respectively.
+See Footnote 1 to our Condensed Consolidated Financial Statements - "Summary of Significant Accounting Policies - Revenue Recognition" for more details.
+Ratable and other revenue was formerly referred to as Ratable product and services revenue.
+We have made this change to reflect a \$2.6 million sale of previously-acquired patents during the third quarter.
+In the third quarters of 2011 and 2010, ratable and other revenue represented approximately 4.7% and 5.3% of total revenue, respectively.
 Over time we expect this category to continue to decline due to the new revenue recognition rules, which allow us to use BESP in our allocation of arrangement consideration when we do not have VSOE.